Ethics and Compliance for the Duke Community

 - Answers to frequently asked questions about compliance with North Carolina’s ethics and lobbying laws.

-To better serve you, Duke University Health and State Government Relations (DGR) should be informed when faculty and staff interact with the government.
+To better serve you, Duke Health Government Relations (DGR) should be informed when faculty and staff interact with the government.
 We may be able to simplify this process for you.
 It is important to contact DGR before you:

 - Invite a government official to campus